depillis/T1DREU2020/2020REU_final_files/Subteam1-MCMC&PSO/T1D/MCMC/README.txt

        - T1D ODE model from Shtylla et al (2019).

+  Directions:  This script has user-specified options that must be
+               designated before run.
+To run click on the "Run" button in the Editor tab of MATLAB.
+This script takes ~60mins to parameterize a subset of 10 parameters

 Note: This script uses the mcmcstat library, but the main functions, mcmcrun and mcmcpred, have been altered to accomodate user preferences.
   These functions are now mcmcrun_custom (lines 431, 440) and
   mcmcpred_custom (line 480).
 The original functions still exist in the mcmcstat folder.
 ************
 helperFuncs
 ************